rupeshsingh05/rupeshsingh05/README.md

 <h2>👋 About Me:</h2>

-Hello 👋 I am Rupesh
+Hello 👋 I am Rupesh Kumar Singh
 A student and a Full Stack Developer.
 💻 I love building dynamic web apps from scratch.
 🛠 Always learning something new in tech.